 Deborah Sampson Costume Ideas:

 To get a Deborah Sampson costume, there a couple of places you can go online to find one, particularly Amazon, Ebay and historical costume web sites.
-There doesn’t seem to be any actual replica 4th Massachusetts Regiment uniforms or costumes for sale online so you’ll either have to get it custom made or get a Revolutionary War costume that is similar.
+There doesn’t seem to be any actual replica 4th Massachusetts Regiment uniforms or costumes for sale online so you’ll either have to get it custom made or get a Revolutionary War soldier costume that is similar.

 Amazon and the other sites I mentioned have Revolutionary War soldier costumes that closely match the 4th Massachusetts Regiment’s uniform, although they do have subtle differences.